EBITDA Multiples by Industry in 2026 — Private Market Ranges by Sector and Deal Size

 If you've ever Googled "what is my business worth" and landed on a table of EBITDA multiples with no context, you know the feeling.
 The numbers look precise.
 But nobody explains what they mean, whether they apply to your business, or why a SaaS company and a landscaping business with identical profits can sell for completely different amounts.

 This post fixes that.
-Here's what EBITDA multiples actually are, what they look like across the industries that matter most in private M&A, and most importantly what makes yours go higher or lower than the average.
+Here's what EBITDA multiples actually are, what the ranges look like across industries (those with most activity in private M&A in 2026), and most importantly what pushes your multiple higher or lower than the median in your vertical.

 What is an EBITDA multiple and why do buyers use it

 Buyers use EBITDA because it strips out the noise.
-Two businesses can have wildly different tax situations, debt loads, or depreciation schedules, EBITDA ignores all of that and shows what the business actually earns at an operational level.
-It makes comparison across companies and sectors clean and consistent.
+Two businesses can have wildly different tax situations, debt loads, or depreciation schedules, EBITDA ignores all of that and shows what the business actually earns operationally.
+That makes comparison across companies and sectors clean and consistent.

 EBITDA Multiples by Industry in 2026 — Private Market Transaction Ranges